Flexible Bayesian inference for diffusion processes using splines: Details of Algorithm 1

-For the imputations step the general idea is to decouple the dependence of the source of randomness and the parameter $\xi$ when constructing the variable $\mathcal{S}(\mathcal{A})$ (so as to circumvent the mentioned degeneracy issue).
+Here we give further details of Step \ref{algStep:psrs} of Algorithm \ref{alg:mcmc} when we have discrete observations from a diffusion of the form \eqref{eq:master_SDE}.
+See Section \ref{sec:inference_algo} for some intuition.
+As noted in that Section, following an application of the Lamperti transformation the datapoints $\{\lamp(v_{t_i}):\: i=1,\dots,N\}$ now depend on a parameter of interest, reintroducing the very problem of degeneracy that the Lamperti transformation was designed to avoid.
+To resolve this, the general idea is to decouple the dependence of the source of randomness from the parameter $\xi$ when constructing the variable $\mathcal{S}(\mathcal{A})$.
 To this end, the \emph{innovation process} is defined:

 with $\bigotimes$ denoting a product space and $\mathcal{C}(B;A)$ a space of continuous functions from $A\rightarrow B$ (notice that $Z$ is independent of $\xi$), together with a function: